nanocosmos/demo/README.md

   - see [feature](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_stream_group_configuration/) description
 - support for secure playback using JSON Web Token (JWT)
   - see [feature](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_token_security/) description

+### Improved

+- player setup with bintu stream ID or bintu group ID if the stream in not `live`

 ## Please find more about the **video processing** feature in our [documentation](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_video_processing/).